vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Use match facts and a resolver when relationships may be discovered across multiple files or depend on incomplete evidence.

-Use a materializer only when an asset’s value depends on resolved collection membership.
+Prefer durable symbolic references and a pure binder when an asset depends on collection membership. `materializeCollection` is a legacy adapter for Akao and should not be copied into a new format.

 ### Step 3: Parse source structure

-Use `ByteReader` and `ParseCursor` to find headers, tables, offsets, and sizes.
-Emit source annotations for useful source structures.
-Prefer source-backed annotations with fields over range-less standalone annotations.
+Use `ByteReader` for random access and `RecordReader` for sequential records. `RecordReader` performs bounds checks, returns ranged values, records fields, and reports truncation.
+Use focused shared platform readers such as `SnesSampleDirectory` instead of copying stream walkers into a format.

 ### Step 4: Build assets

 Return `SequenceProgramAsset`, `InstrumentSetAsset`, `SampleCollectionAsset`, or `MiscAsset` values.
 Use `ScanResultBuilder` to allocate IDs and metadata.

-### Step 5: Decode sequences through the cursor API
+### Step 5: Decode sequences into semantic commands

 Define:

+- a format-local command-kind enum and operand IDs;
+- one base opcode profile with sparse version patches;
+- one decode switch that reads typed operands and stores `DecodeFlow`;
+- a per-program profile in `SequenceProgram::config`;
+- a program-state type when the driver has shared state;
 - a `TrackState` type for driver-local mutable playback state;
-- an optional context type;
-- a cursor reader with `static CommandFlow read(Runtime&, VmCommandCursor&)`;
-- a dialect using `makeCursorDialect`;
+- one semantic execution switch; and
-- a track decode function using `decodeCursorLinearTrack` or `decodeCursorReachableTrack`.
+- a track decoder using `decodeLinearBytecodeTrack` or `decodeReachableBytecodeBlocks`.

-The command reader should read operands, set names/semantics, emit neutral performance events, and return flow.
-It should not implement global loop export policy.
+The decoder reads bytes and creates source annotations.
+The executor reads only the semantic command and emits neutral performance events.
+It should not implement global loop export policy and must never read source bytes.

 ### Step 6: Build synth data in the neutral model